zombieFox/nightTab/README.md

 - In Firefox preferences under `Home`, change `Homepage and new windows` to `Custom URLs...`
 - Then click `Use Current Page`.

-nightTab will now appear when the homepage.
+nightTab will now appear as the homepage.

 ---